-Blossoms unveil details of new album and share title track, 'Ribbon Around The Bomb'
+Blossoms unveil details of new album and share title track

 “I immediately thought that it was a great title for a song and album because of the imagery that it evoked in my mind.
 I thought about how lots of things in life could be described as being a ribbon around a bomb in the sense that as people we often dress things up which have a darkness lying beneath them.”

-The video for the title track’s new single has been directed by Arctic Monkeys’ Creative Director, Edwin Burdis, who worked on the band’s ‘Tranquility Base Hotel & Casino’ and ‘AM albums.’
-Watch it here:
+The video for the title track’s new single has been directed by Arctic Monkeys‘ Creative Director, Edwin Burdis, who worked on the band’s ‘Tranquility Base Hotel & Casino’ and ‘AM’ albums.’
+Watch it below:

-‘Ribbon Around The Bomb’ Tracklist
+‘Ribbon Around The Bomb’ Tracklist:

 ‘The Writer’s Theme’